 All told, the Marylanders lost 256 officers and men “Kill’d & Missing.”
 The five companies which were part of that charge, the Third, Fourth, Sixth, Ninth, and Seventh Independent, lost between 60 and 80 percent of their men.

 While Col. William Smallwood, commander of the Maryland troops, compiled a list of who the killed and missing were, that list has since disappeared.
 In fact, the goal of this project is to learn the names and fate of the Maryland soldiers.
-We have learned the names of five men killed at the battle, and 70 taken prisoner.
+We have learned the names of four men killed at the battle, and 69 taken prisoner.
 We know that about 500 of the men who fought at the battle were alive afterwards, although some may have been taken prisoner; there are about 300 others whose fate we do not yet know.
 Unfortunately, records of non-officers killed or wounded were not kept carefully.

 As a tribute, below is a list of the killed and captured Marylanders, with links to biographies.